 Invite the child to:

-Combine the yoghurt and 1 cup of flour in a bowl.
+Combine the yogurt and 1 cup of flour in a bowl.

 Mix until combined.